krzysu/idle-contract-mock/README.md

-# Idle V3 Smart Contract Mock
+# Idle V3 and V4 Smart Contract Mock

-Based on Truffle, this repo allows to deploy mocked Idle V3 contract to Rinkeby testnet.
+Based on Truffle, this repo allows to deploy mocked Idle V3 and V4 contract to Rinkeby testnet.

 It offers very basic functionality: